Get a Precision Second Opinion now!

 Unfortunately, a test biopsy performed by the trial coordinators (in which they did not use PET/CT data to ensure they had accessed tumour tissue) did not identify the required T790M mutation.
 Due to this error, Katherine was excluded from the trial.

-Based on the personalized research CTOAM conducted for Katherine, our cancer experts immediately recommended that her oncologist use a targeted drug combination (in this case, Tarceva and Avastin).
+Based on the personalized research CTOAM conducted for Katherine, our cancer research and patient advocacy experts immediately recommended that her oncologist use a targeted drug combination (in this case, Tarceva and Avastin).
 This combination had been reported to delay progression in patients with T790M mutations.
 Katherine was given this drug combination until a suitable trial was found.

 We provided a liquid biopsy to identify Katherine’s current EGFR mutational status.